#4 Information Watch / Intelligence

 - Padlet — each group posts their links and comments.

-- Canva Docs or Slides — create a visual summary of trends.
+- Slides — create a visual summary of trends.

 - Shared Notion Page — one space for all monitoring work (economic / legal / competitive).